Fresh Eyes and an Open Mind:

 Discussion Seminars on “The Figino” by Comanini

 Museum Studies at the San Antonio Museum of Art, highlighting Egyptian, Greek, Roman and Renaissance art.
-Tour plus sketching in the gallery.
+Sketching in the gallery.

 Life Drawing at the Coppini Academy